 - Drug treatment is considered second-line and should not be used in preference to psychological therapy.

-- A systematic review found that fluoxetine, paroxetine and venlafaxine may be considered as potential treatments for PTSD but evidence for the effectiveness of other drugs is lacking.
+- NICE says paroxetine and mirtazepine may be considered as potential treatments for PTSD but evidence for the effectiveness of other drugs is lacking.

 - Hypnotics may be considered to help insomnia but they should not be used for more than a month and, if required for longer, should be replaced by an antidepressant.

-Those with PTSD are more likely to abuse drugs or alcohol and to have medical problems with general medical conditions, musculoskeletal pain, cardiorespiratory symptoms and their gastrointestinal health.
+Those with PTSD are more likely to abuse drugs or alcohol and to have medical problems with general medical conditions, musculoskeletal pain, cardiorespiratory symptoms and their gastrointestinal health[14, 15].
 There is an association with cardiovascular disease and PTSD in older patients.